 If you want to go explore Castleton’s caves you can stop off here and go underground.
 Unfortunately, being on my own I wasn’t able to go on a tour as the minimum number was two people, boo!

 From the caves, follow the steps down to the main road.
 Turn right and continue until down the road until a footpath appears on your left after 0.5 km.
 Then take a right towards Dunscar Farm.
-Turn right here and then follow the footpath all the way back to Castleton.
+Turn right here and then follow the footpath, completing the circular loop all the way back to Castleton.

 Are you visiting Castleton soon?
 Would you like to do some circular walks from Castleton?
 Ask me any questions in the comments or message me on Facebook